Probably one of the coolest benefits of learning VBA is the ability to create your own functions.

 I’m excited to tell you that this is a COMPLETE GUIDE to help you to create your first custom function using VBA and apart from this I have shared some examples of USER-DEFINED Functions to help you to get inspired.

-- Note 1.1 Here I’ll be using the words User Defined Function, custom function, and UDF interchangeably.
+- Here I’ll be using the words User Defined Function, custom function, and UDF interchangeably.
 So stay with me you are going to be a VBA rock star in the next couple of minutes.

 Why You Should Create a Custom Excel Function